20 Years In: Security’s Grand Challenges, Then and Now

 Security’s Grand Challenges, Then and Now.
 Spoiler: It’s not the user’s fault.
 Security’s grand challenges have evolved significantly since the 1990s, when security professionals mostly needed intelligence, scale, and layered solutions.
 Today’s teams struggle with an overabundance of implicit trust, know their businesses are over reliant on passwords, and face skills gaps for managing architectures assembled from third-party sources—creating exposure, especially as they deal with cloud migration under shared-responsibility models.
 Cyber security advisor and former Akamai CSO Andy Ellis will show how security’s grand challenges have shifted over the years, discussing his experiences mitigating advanced threats—and providing insight into evolving future threats.

-From Y2K to COVID-19: The CSO’s Journey.
+From Y2K to Today: The CSO’s Journey.
 With more than two decades of cyber security experience and the former CSO for Akamai, Andy Ellis takes groups behind-the-scenes of leading security at a top technology company through the ever-changing business landscape.
 From moving passwords to keys (before it was cool) and driving adoption towards compliance standards, to managing cross-functional risk, Ellis provides an inside look at how he built a world-class, diverse information security team of over one hundred professionals who governed risk, safety, intelligence, and compliance across the entire business – and shares how other organizations can do the same.

 Leading to Representation.
 There isn’t just one secret to solving an organization’s diverse representation and inclusion issues; this task requires a many-year effort with clear, visible intentions.
 Using real-life data and strategies from his time as CSO of Akamai, Ellis provides a detailed roadmap of how one can build inclusive teams and change representation at any organization.
 Ellis grew his cyber security organization at Akamai to 41% women and 28% underrepresented minorities using this approach.
 Breaking it down into four focus areas – retention, longevity, promotions, and hiring – he delivers actionable tactics for groups to effectively build and maintain an inclusive environment at all levels.